jessicameyer23/Challenge-1/Written_Report_Template (2).md

 ### Analysis of Play Outcomes Based on Goal
-This picture is a graphic of the Play Outcomes based on fundraising goal, which will be referenced in my results paragraph below.
+This picture is a graphic of the "Play Outcomes Based on Fundraising Goal", which will be referenced in my results paragraph below.
 ![image_name](https://github.com/jessicameyer23/Challenge-1/blob/main/Annotation%202021-12-31%20140159.png)

 ## Results